IIIF/api/source/api/search/0.9/index.md

 ```
 {: .urltemplate}

 Would search for annotations with the word "bird" in their textual content, and have the motivation of `painting`.
-It would search within the resource the service was associated with.
+It would search annotations within the resource the service was associated with.

 ### 3.3.
 Presentation API Compatible Responses